Victordtesla24/ride-with-vic-app/README.md

 - Export your ride data to CSV format
 - Responsive design for both desktop and mobile use
 - Works offline with data stored locally
+- Tesla API integration for real-time tracking of Tesla vehicles

+## Tesla API Integration

+The app now includes integration with the Tesla Fleet API, allowing Tesla owners to:

+- Connect their Tesla account securely via OAuth
+- Select from available Tesla vehicles
+- Track real-time location during trips
+- Wake sleeping vehicles remotely
+- Automatically calculate fares based on actual distance traveled
+- View trip routes on an interactive map
+- Generate detailed receipts with Tesla trip data

+To use the Tesla integration:

+1. Navigate to the "Tesla Tracking" tab
+2. Click "Connect Tesla" to authenticate with your Tesla account
+3. Select a vehicle from your Tesla fleet
+4. Click "Start New Trip" to begin tracking
+5. Select a customer for the trip
+6. View real-time location, distance, and fare information
+7. Click "End Trip" when the ride is complete
+8. View the trip details and generate a receipt

 ## How to Use